BrianInGermany/BrianInGermany.github.io/_posts/2022-10-09-blitz_cardgame.markdown

 - The round ends in one of three ways:
   1. A player reaches 31 points
   2. A player has three aces (blitz).
-  3. A player closed the round
+  3. A player closes the round
-     - Closing is denoted by knocking and is only possible after the first round of exchanging cards.
+     - Closing is denoted by knocking and is only possible after the first round.
      - If you choose to close, you may not exchange cards, and the game ends after every other player has one more chance to play.

 ## End of Game
 The player(s) with the lowest score loses one life.
 Once all a player's lives are gone, she is "swimming" on one final life, after which she loses.

 ## Additional Important Rules
-If a player gets three aces, the game is immediately over, and every other player loses one life.
+- If a player gets three aces, the game is immediately over, and every other player loses one life.
   - "Blitz!"
-If you have three-of-a-kind, your hand is worth exactly 30.5 points.
+- If you have three-of-a-kind, your hand is worth exactly 30.5 points.
+- You can always pass instead of exchanging cards or closing.

-## Conclusion
+## Strategy Tips
-The earlier you can get a high score, the earlier you can "knock" to jump the gun on opponents that haven't had time to collect points.
+- The earlier you can get a high score, the earlier you can "knock" to jump the gun on opponents that haven't had time to collect points.
+- Make sure you don't accidentally create a good hand in the bank by exchanging cards.
+  - Remember, the next player can take all three cards!